GaryChengld/learn-30things-in-30days/day08-k8s-installation/README.md

 - Container orchestration has arisen to help equally simplify & standardize how these containers come together to make a usable software system.
 - Kubernetes as a container orchestration standard

+### Kubernetes

+- Born from a Google internal project in mid-2014(Google "Borg")
+- 1.0 Release in july 2015
+- Google partnered with Linux Foundation to form the Cloud Native Computing Foundation(CNCF) to offer Kubernetes as an open standard.
+- Frequently abbreviated "k8s"

+### Advantages of kubernetes

+- Based on extensive experience from Google, over a long period of time.
+- Large open source community & project, mature governing organization(CNCF)
+- Auto-scaling, cloud-agnostic-yet-integratable technologies

+### Where does K8S live

+- Evaluation/Training - minikube (local version of k8s)
+- Development - minikube, dev cluster on a cloud provider
+- Deployment - cloud provider or bare metal

+### Minikube setup